At UCAS, you can apply for this course by using the following code: G1X1

-- The equivalent of an undergraduate honours degree and one of the following applies: the degree is approximately 50% comprised of Maths or a similar subject or you have an A Level in Mathematics
+- The equivalent of an undergraduate honours degree and one of the following applies: the degree is approximately 50% comprised of Maths or a similar subject or you have an A Level in Mathematics.
+If your degree is from an overseas institution you must apply for a Statement of Comparability from NARIC

-- Significant and relevant subject knowledge and recent experience of the Maths teaching environment
+- Significant and relevant subject knowledge and recent experience of the Maths teaching environment.
+This should be demonstrated at both application and interview

 - A demonstrable an interest and involvement in the lives and development of young people